 - oxidative stress and arterial stiffness

-While the Western world has seen the turmeric trend rise in recent years, in traditional Ayurvedic practices this bright yellow root has been used for over 4,500 years – infused in milk or added to food for its medicinal properties.
+While the Western world has only seen a recent rise in the use of turmeric, in traditional Ayurvedic practices this bright yellow root has been used for thousands of years – infused in milk or added to food for its medicinal properties.

 - reduce the effects of oxidative and inflammatory conditions

 This 2,000-year-old therapy uses needles of varying lengths to stimulate the nervous system and immune cells, which can in turn can impact our lymphatic, circulatory and digestive systems, and is said to improve emotional and cognitive wellbeing.

 - release muscle tension.